 - only processing data with the individual’s consent, to comply with a legal obligation, or for another permitted reason;

-- only collecting personal data directly from the employee (with a few exceptions);
+- only collecting personal information directly from the employee (with a few exceptions);

 - collecting personal employee data only for a specific purpose (any additional processing must be compatible with the original purpose);

 - taking reasonable steps to ensure the accuracy and completeness of information, and to ensure information isn’t misleading and is updated as necessary;

 - informing the employee about their personal data that is being collected along with their rights related to the collection;

 - taking appropriate security measures; and,